China’s economic growth steady amid tariff fight with US

-SHANGHAI (AP) — China’s economic growth held steady in the latest quarter despite a tariff war with Washington, suggesting Beijing’s efforts to reverse a slowdown might be gaining traction.
+SHANGHAI (AP) — China’s economic growth held steady in the latest quarter despite a tariff war with Washington, in a reassuring sign that Beijing’s efforts to reverse a slowdown might be gaining traction.

 The world’s second-largest economy expanded by 6.4% over a year earlier in the three months ending in March, the government reported Wednesday.
 That matched the previous quarter for the weakest growth since 2009.